piekb/adfs/README.md

 # adfs
-Bachelor Project on Abstract Dialectical Frameworks.
+Bachelor Project on Discussion Game for Abstract Dialectical Frameworks.

 # src
 Source code.
 Make sure you are in this folder!
 Otherwise you cannot run.

-To run: python main.py
+To run: python main.py <file> <arg> <value> <algorithm> p
-You will be asked to enter an input file name and initial claim.
+- file: should be the name of a file in folder "ex".
+- arg: name of argument of initial claim, for example
+- value: truth value of argument in initial claim
+- algorithm: 1 is smart computation over parents, 2 is normal computation over parents
+- p (OPTIONAL): print steps of the game, search tree, and winning interpretation.

+Examples (used in the thesis for testing): python main.py adfex14 a t 1 python main.py adfex7 c t 1 -p

+Files:
 - main.py: main script.
 Reads input, then runs general algorithm of the game.
 - tree.py: Tree structure functions.
 - myfun.py: Functions that are used in a variety of other scripts
 - msat_fun.py: Functions relating to finding mSATs.
 - forward.py: Functions relating to the forward move.
-- ext.py: Some functions I got from the internet, used for development.
+- ext.py: Some recursive functions used by functions in msat_fun.py.
-	  Two functions are actually used in the code; I will probably move those to myfun.py later.
-- dev.py: Some commented out parts of code used for development only.
-	  Just for a back-up in between Git pushes.

 # ex
 Location of example ADF input files.
 Format: